rbarilani/remove-source-map-url-webpack-plugin/README.md

 ## Install

-Install the plugin via npm, you need to pick the right version **based on the webpack version** used in your project.
+You can install the plugin via npm or yarn, pick the right version **based on the webpack version** used in your project.

 **Webpack 4**

-With webpack 4 install 0.x version of the plugin.
+For webpack 4 install the 0.x version

 ```bash
 $ npm install @rbarilani/remove-source-map-url-webpack-plugin@0.x --save-dev